decred/dcrdex/README.md

 These instructions assume you've used the
 [Client Quick Start Installation](#client-quick-start-installation).
-If you've used a [custom installation](#advanced-client-installation) for the client and/or blockchain software, adapt these instructions as necessary.
+If you've used a [custom installation](#advanced-client-installation) for the client and/or blockchain software, adapt as necessary.

 All commands listed below are of the Linux variety, and assume you already `cd` into the `~/decred` directory created by **dcrinstall**.